 What will you find here in this blog?
 Fair question.
 Maybe it’s best to think of it like a metaphorical game of Whack-a-Mole in respect to the content.

 You’ll hear from me about a smorgasbord of topics and universalisms related to life, love, loneliness, marriage, family, children, relationships and the cosmic clash between joy and grief within each of those realms that so many of us encounter, as they present themselves to me like 8-year-olds squirming in their seats, with their hands raised high, shouting, “pick me, pick me!”

 My writing prompts come to me as memories, or as things I can’t get sorted out and filed away in one of the storage boxes in my brain, or as part of a chat I had or a book or blog I read.
 Sometimes they’re formed by something that happened to me that left its mark or by regrets that stick to me like gum to a shoe or by how I treated someone or how they treated me, good or bad.

-So, if you’re still with me, if you’re on board with me for musings on life, love, and less loneliness, then grab your oversized rubber mallet and let’s play mole!
+So, if you’re still with me, and you’re on board for utterly imperfect musings on life, love, and less loneliness, then grab your oversized rubber mallet and let’s play mole!